rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.8.0.txt

   predictable if the server is overloaded
 - fsync after Mnesia transactions to ensure recently-created queues, exchanges are not lost in the event of an unexpected shutdown
-- improve performance of deleting queues with many bindings to topic exchanges
+- much more eager fsync when persistent messages are published without confirms / transactions leading to far fewer messages lost in the event of an unexpected shutdown
+- server no longer fails to start when a durable exchange is declared using an exchange type plugin which is subsequently disabled.
+Instead the exchange exists but routes no messages
 - better OpenBSD support (thanks to Piotr Sikora)
 - basic.reject and basic.nack now respect transactions
-- server no longer fails to start when a durable exchange is declared using an exchange type plugin which is subsequently disabled.
-Instead the exchange exists but routes no messages
-- performance improvements to consuming and message ID generation
-- much more eager fsync when persistent messages are published without confirms leading to far fewer messages lost in the event of an unexpected shutdown
 - rabbitmq-echopid.bat introduced: allows obtaining the server PID on Windows
 - the start of logging configuration: initially just for per-connection logging
 - set SO_LINGER to 0 to prevent file descriptors being used by closed